forgecrafted/ruby-stylus/README.md

 While [Stylus](https://github.com/LearnBoost/stylus) has a `@import` directive, inside a Rails application you should use the `//= require` directive from Sprockets, so the caching mechanism will look after the changes made on the required file.
 If you're using mixins (for vendor prefixes or any common statements) or plugins inside your `.styl` files, you should use [Stylus](https://github.com/LearnBoost/stylus) `@import` **and** Sprockets `//= depend_on`.
 The latter is to ensure the proper dependency management on the Sprockets side.

 Any `.styl` file on the Sprockets load path (`app/assets`, `lib/assets`, `vendor/assets` or `assets` folder inside any other gem) will be available via the `@import` directive.

+If the `config.assets.debug` is turned on, Stylus will emit exta comments on your stylesheets to help debugging and inspection using the `linenos` and `firebug` options.
+Check the [FireStylus extension for Firebug](https://github.com/LearnBoost/stylus/blob/master/docs/firebug.md) for more info.

 ## Plugins